 In the weeks following the election, President-Elect Biden has talked about forgiving $10,000 of student loan debt as part of a campaign promise to ease the burden on borrowers of student loans.
 Key to any policy roll-out is the success of its technical implementation and digital delivery.
 A failed website launch or underdeveloped digital strategy can imperil even the largest policy efforts.

-In 2020, it’s unacceptable not to consider the delivery of digital services as a first-class concern of the implementation.
+It’s critical to consider as a first-class concern the delivery of digital services in the implementation of any modern policy initiative.
 There is a lightweight way that the new administration could start to achieve its goals around student loan relief, with a modest and timely investment in a digital service to engage with borrowers directly and to facilitate the implementation on the government side.

 What’s needed is a simple, purpose-built website to help borrowers apply for loan forgiveness, and help them stay enrolled in payment programs.
 This site could be built and delivered quickly using existing assets as building blocks, speeding relief to millions of borrowers.